samvera-deprecated/hydra/doc/Lesson:-build-a-book-model.md

-This lesson is known to work with hydra release version 6.1.0, 6.2.0.
-_Please update this wiki to reflect any other versions that have been tested._

 # Goals
 * Define a simple OM (Opinionated Metadata) Terminology for Book Metadata that we will track as XML Datastreams
 * Start the Rails console and run code interactively in the console